KSchopmeyer/smipyping/docs/smicli_help.rst

 ===========================

 This section defines the help output for each smicli command group and subcommand.
+It reflects the --help output for each command group and subcommand.

 The following defines the help output for the `smicli  --help` subcommand